Mastering GPIO on STM32 Blue Pill: The Modern Way with Rust

 5bench = false

-Pro Tip: By adding a [[bin]] section, we can have multiple executable files within the same Cargo project.
-This is very useful for organizing different experiments or tutorials, such as having one file for ‘LED Blink’ and another for ‘Push Button Input’, without creating separate projects.
+Pro Tip: By adding [[bin]] configurations, a Rust project can host multiple executable files.
+This is highly useful for organizing different experiments or tutorials—such as having one file for ‘LED Blink’ and another for ‘Push Button Input’—without the need to create separate projects.

 Create a file named src/input_pullup.rs and fill it with the following code: